Aug 09, 2021

 Or, do you have a small wall tiling job to fix damage from a stray elbow during some inside play that got too heated?

-The difference between interior and exterior tiling jobs can be significant as outdoor tiling projects typically cost less than indoor projects (assuming similar size and materials).
+The difference between interior and exterior jobs can be significant as outdoor projects typically cost less than indoor projects (assuming similar size and materials).

 This is because indoor rooms offer more complex problems to be solved, like cutting tiles to fit around electrical outlets or air vents.
-In contrast, tiling outside, for example around the family swimming pool, is generally more straightforward with a set area to tile.
+In contrast, adding tiles outside, for example around the family swimming pool, is generally more straightforward with a set area to tile.

 It’s all well and good to know how much you’ll be paying, but it helps to know what you’re paying for too.